 Q. How long will it take for my spouse to receive a green card?

-If you were married for less than two years at the time you become a lawful permanent resident, you will receive a conditional green card.
-You will need to file an additional form in order to remove the “conditional” status; this form is due in the 90 day period before the two year anniversary of the conditional grant of status.
+If you were married for less than two years at the time you become a lawful permanent resident, you will receive a 2-year “conditional” green card.
+You will need to file an additional petition in order to remove the “conditional” status; this form is due in the 90 day period before the two year anniversary of the conditional grant of status.
 After that petition is approved, your spouse will have unconditional permanent resident status in the United States.
-Note that if you were married for more than two years at the time you receive your green card you do not need to go through this “conditional” phase.

 Q. What sort of documentation should we submit with our petition?